Published: December 1, 2020

 Thus, to improve user experience and customer retention, think about giving a client a pleasant unboxing experience.

 That is, to make the unboxing a part of your marketing.
 To do so, depending on the type of product you provide, show care, and even love to your customers.

 If you offer clothes, careful item placement and a pretty (branded or not) box will be great.
 Here are a couple more examples:

-However, before you can ship products, you have to pack them for transporting which is quite an important stage.
+However, before you can ship products, you have to pack them for transporting which is also quite an important stage.

-Depending on products’ size, fragility, and potential danger in terms of transporting, you might need a box with multiple layers of foam rubbers or a simple envelope with stickers.
+Depending on the products’ size, fragility, and potential danger in terms of transporting, you might need a box with multiple layers of foam rubbers or a simple envelope with stickers.

 Quite a popular option nowadays is poly mailers.
 They’re lightweight, relatively cheap, and don’t take up a lot of space which will positively affect your shipping costs.